Dowell-Lab/codeclub/Conf_Seminars/ASHG_2024/README.md

 ## A. Random
 * Looking at different ancestries is great to clarify LD better if replicated
 * RNA editing QTLs (edQTLs) – but identified if impacts expression somehow usually with GTEx
-## Dealing with the nightmares of non-coding genome terminology
+## B. Dealing with the nightmares of non-coding genome terminology
 * Functional categorization of gene regulatory variants that cause Mendelian conditions ([Paper](https://pubmed.ncbi.nlm.nih.gov/38436667/) headed by Andrew Stergachis, MD, PhD Associate Prof of Medicine and Genome Sciences (University of Washington))
   * Loss-of-expression (of gene) vs Modular-loss-of-expression(based on cell state, developmental or enviornmental stage)
   * Ectopic gain of expression